Unlimited Screening Pass

 Build your contacts list and gain industry tips at ASFF Events.
 Our industry sessions programme invites delegates to discuss and debate key themes and issues in the world of cinema.
 Meet industry leaders at our networking sessions, and connect with UK and international festivals at the ever-popular Meet the Film Festivals marketplace.
 Expand your contacts list and interact with your peers at Morning Coffee Hour - a daily networking opportunity to kickstart a day of screenings.

 Raising the curtain on ASFF’s seventh anniversary edition is the Opening Night at York’s own riverside arthouse cinema and live performance venue, City Screen.
 The event features a dynamic taster of top films from the festival’s Official Selection, followed by an after-party.
-Guests will receive a complimentary drink, as well as an ASFF VIP Bag filled with goodies.
+Guests will receive an ASFF VIP Bag filled with goodies.
+Limited Availability.

 A specially curated programme of short films from the Official Selection, these screenings are designed to show the best of short film to young people aged 11-14.
 These young festivalgoers can nominate their favourite film for the York Youth Award.
 This programme will inspire young people to develop a life-long relationship with cinema.